rajeshwerkushwaha/nodejs/README.md

 When I came to know about Node, I was very eager to learn this new technology.
 So I have decided to dirty my hands on this technology.
-I am in the phase of learning Node, So if you find any mistakes then please forgive me and suggest me to do things in write manner.
+I am in the phase of learning Node, So if you find any mistakes then please forgive me and suggest me to do things in right manner.

 contact
 =======